 But the interesting thing to note here that, Even though you end up going for either of the two Fido or Koodo you’ll end saving $100’s of dollars at the end of the year.

 Koodo’s Shock-Free Data lets you get text messages when you’re getting close to your data limit.
 Koodo’ll also pause your data if you hit the cap so you never go overage and get unexpected overage charges.

-What if I also say that you can be rewarded for referring your friends and family to Koodo.
+What if I’ll also tell you that you can be rewarded for referring your friends and family to Koodo.

 Yes, that’s right.
-Koodo offers a refer friends and family scheme, you (the referrer) and the person you referred to both will receive $5 off your monthly bill for 5 months.
+Koodo offers a refer friends and family referral program, you (the referrer) and the person you referred to both will receive $5 off your monthly bill for 5 months.
 That’s $25 saved.
 Again, this is for every single friend you refer to Koodo.

 Now, how do you refer friends and family to Koodo?

 I am not talking about virgin mobile or chat mobile here.
 Virgin is from Bell and Chatr is from Rogers.